hilalklc/Oss-Project/README.md

 4. When you see `Kafka Server started` on terminal it's done!

 ## Usage
-1. Please open a terminal window in the "cdc" directory and execute the command "docker-compose up" to initiate the Docker Compose process.
+1. Please open a terminal window in the "Oss-Project" directory and execute the command "docker-compose up" to initiate the Docker Compose process.
   ```
   docker-compose up
   ```
-2. In the "cdc" folder, please open a new terminal window and execute the desired command:
+2. In the "Oss-Project" folder, please open a new terminal window and execute the desired command:
   ```
-  docker-compose exec a_application python a_application.py
+  docker-compose exec app_a python app_a.py
   ```
   You should see `New documents waiting...` on terminal every 10 seconds.
-3. Open another terminal window in the "cdc" folder and execute the desired command:
+3. Open another terminal window in the "Oss-Project" folder and execute the desired command:
   ```
-  docker-compose exec b_application python b_application.py
+  docker-compose exec app_b python app_b.py
   ```
 4. Open fourth and last terminal, connect mongo and insert a document:
   ```